-There are a few opportunities for support during the summer.
+There are many opportunities for support during the summer.
 Students may work as TA's or RA's or a combination of RA/TA.
 Students are sometimes supported in the summer after receiving their PhD.
 (Non-US students who graduate in June must apply for an Optional Practical Training visa several months in advance of summer employment.)

 - Research Science Institute (RSI) at MIT, for gifted high-school students